pattdepanick/vlub/INSTALL.md

 - reboot
 - Done !

-# Configuration

--In addition to the installer, a configuration file is now available to customize additionnal settings related to LCDs - if using python3 (to be done later):
+if using python3 (to be done later):
 - pip install pip3
 - pip3 install python-mpd2